Loading...

 Arts Therapies Banner

-As a group of arts based clinicians we have gathered arts and mindful resources that we think will be helpful for anyone managing and self-caring for their emotional health, whether for adults or children.
-These are not a replacement for our usual psychological services, but can form an important part of treatment or enable us to better look after our wellbeing in challenging times.
+As a group of arts based clinicians we have gathered arts and mindful resources that we think will be helpful for anyone managing and self-caring for their emotional health or who are seeking mutual care through community based activities, whether for adults or children.
+These suggestions below are not a replacement for our usual psychological services, but can form an important part of treatment or enable us to better look after our wellbeing in challenging times.

 For further general information on managing mental health then please follow this link to Mind.
 For our collection of art and music resources then please use the links below.